McDonnell Douglas MD-11: Origins

-The lack of innovation from McDonnell Douglas during the MD-11's design had been attributed to the company's declining cash flow, as it struggled with problems with its military contracts and declining orders for its commercial jets.
-Limited company resources resulting in the MD-11 being developed as a refinement of the existing DC-10, in contrast to rivals Airbus and Boeing who during this time period developed all-new aircraft designs that would become the Airbus A330/A340 and Boeing 777.
-As a trijet the MD-11 was less fuel-efficient but had a greater range than its mid-size widebody contemporaries which were twinjets (the existing Boeing 767 and upcoming Airbus A330).
-Aerospace consultant Scott Hamilton, in a 2014 article, said that the MD-11 was "classically ill-timed" as "it came at the end of the three- or four-engine era, just ahead of the real move to ETOPS with the 777".
-McDonnell Douglas's initiative to "outsource everything but design, final assembly, and flight testing and sales of the MD-11" was also seen as contributing to the end of their commercial airline business.
+The limited innovation in the MD-11's design has been attributed to McDonnell Douglas's declining cash flow, as the company faced problems with military contracts and reduced demand for its commercial aircraft.
+With constrained financial resources, the MD-11 was developed as an updated version of the DC-10 rather than an all-new design.
+During the same period, competitors Airbus and Boeing launched clean-sheet aircraft that became the Airbus A330/A340 and Boeing 777.
+As a trijet, the MD-11 was less fuel-efficient, but McDonnell Douglas promoted it as offering greater range than contemporary twinjet widebodies such as the Boeing 767 and the forthcoming Airbus A330 and Boeing 777.
+Aerospace consultant Scott Hamilton described the MD-11 in 2014 as "classically ill-timed", noting that it entered service "at the end of the three- or four-engine era, just ahead of the real move to ETOPS with the 777", and that it was produced by "a dying company that no longer could meet promises."
+At the time of its introduction, sales were hampered by doubts about McDonnell Douglas's long-term viability."
+The company's strategy to "outsource everything but design, final assembly, and flight testing and sales of the MD-11" was also cited as a factor contributing to the decline of its commercial aircraft business.

 Launch and costs

 On December 30, 1986, McDonnell Douglas launched the MD-11 with commitments for 52 firm orders and 40 options in three different versions (passenger, combi and freighter) from ten airlines (Alitalia, British Caledonian, Dragonair, Federal Express, Finnair, Korean Air, Scandinavian Airlines, Swissair, Thai Airways International, and VARIG) and two leasing companies (Guinness Peat Aviation and Mitsui).
-Orders from Dragonair, Scandinavian and UTA, an undisclosed customer, were canceled by 1988.
+Orders from Dragonair, Scandinavian, and UTA, an undisclosed customer, were canceled by 1988.